goncharov-vlad/spa-router/README.md

 (values) => console.log(`Comment ${values.commentId} of post ${values.postId}`)
 ```

-* You don't have to use old hash style of path.
+### What's the bells and whistles this project can perform?

 * The router stores all history, that does mean when client using next/back buttons of browser correspond routes will be
   triggered.

+* Code of the module is very small, and it doesn't use any additional modules, that makes the module fast and simply

+* The router automatically finds all new dynamically added in DOM route elements (MutationObserver)

 * There is exists check to not re-trigger current route

-* Code of the module is very small, and it doesn't use any additional modules, that makes the module fast and simply

-* The router automatically finds all new added in DOM route elements (MutationObserver)
+* You don't have to use old hash style of path.

 ## Full config overview